-The process of getting licensed and ready to actively look and submit for current jobs could take almost a year depending on processing times.
-Some travel companies advertise expedited service but unfortunately there is not a quick way to move the process along.
+The process of getting licensed and ready to look and submit for current jobs actively could take almost a year, depending on processing times.
+Some travel companies advertise expedited service, but unfortunately, there is no quick way to move the process along.

-I would caution about having a company reimburse you upfront for the costs due to the length of time from initial application to being able to work is long if you decide not to travel you will ultimately have to reimburse them for the costs.
-The specific company many not have work in the location you want to go to when you are authorized to work in the US and having to fulfill a certain number of assignments with them.
+I would caution about having a company reimburse you upfront for the costs due to the length of time from initial application to working long; if you decide not to travel, you will ultimately have to reimburse them for the costs.
+The specific company may not have work in the location you want to go to when you are authorized to work in the US and fulfill a certain number of assignments with them.

-Also, as other travel nurses will advise you any company reimbursement for car rentals, licenses, etc all comes out of the ‘total pay’ and you would get less pay as the company would deduct those costs from the package.
-Either way technically you pay for it as sadly it isn’t free.
-The expenses of getting licensed is a deduction though on your tax return if you weren’t reimbursed by a company.
+Also, as other travel nurses will advise you, any company reimbursement for car rentals, licenses, etc., all come out of the ‘total pay,’ and you would get less pay as the company would deduct those costs from the package.
+Either way, technically, you pay for it as, sadly, it isn’t free.
+The expenses of getting licensed would be a deduction though on your tax return if a company didn’t reimburse you.

 NCLEX and Licensing

-The first step is take the NCLEX exam.
-The majority of RNs in Canada took the CRNE which unless you took in the 1970s is not recognized.
+The first step is to take the NCLEX exam.
+The majority of RNs in Canada took the CRNE, which was not recognized unless you took it in the 1970s.
 In 2015, the NCLEX replaced the CRNE in Canada as the national license exam.
 If you are like me, it may have been many years since you took the CRNE.
-There are many helpful resources (books, courses, tutorials, etc) to help you study for the exam.
-The exam is very different from how nursing is practiced in Canada and I recommend that you study and do take the test lightly!
+There are many helpful resources (books, courses, tutorials, etc.) to help you study for the exam.
+The exam is very different from how nursing is practiced in Canada, and I recommend that you study and take the test lightly!

-In order to take the NCLEX, you need to register with a US state board of nursing (BON) and apply for ‘Licensure by Exam for Foreign Educated Applicants’.
+To take the NCLEX, you need to register with a US state board of nursing (BON) and apply for ‘Licensure by Exam for Foreign Educated Applicants.’
 Here is where Canadian nurses can be frustrated.
 Every state board has different requirements for what they require on the application.
-Many require a Social Security Number (the equivalent of the Social Insurance Card in Canada) but some do not.
-Although you may not have any desire to work in your initial state you can apply to endorse the license after to your desired states (discussed below).
+Many require a Social Security Number (the equivalent of the Social Insurance Card in Canada), but some do not.
+Although you may not have any desire to work in your initial state, you can apply to endorse the license after your desired states (discussed below).

 Canadian License Verification

 You will need to have your Canadian licenses verified by the provincial registration authority along with your school transcripts.
-Most charge a varied fee for that service and can take up to a month in my experience to be processed and mailed out.
-These need to be mailed directly from to the state board from the nursing authority or school or will be rejected.
+Most charge a varying fee for that service and can take up to a month in my experience to be processed and mailed out.
+These need to be mailed directly from the state board from the nursing authority or school or rejected.

 Authorization to Test

 You then register online for a testing date and pay the exam fees.
-After testing you will be notified if you are successful or unsuccessful at the test.
-If you passed, you will be officially licensed in that state but if you are unsuccessful you will need to repay the fees to the BON and the exam fees to retake it.
+After testing, you will be notified if you are successful or unsuccessful at the test.
+If you passed, you would be officially licensed in that state, but you will need to repay the fees to the BON and the exam fees to retake it if you are unsuccessful.

-If you did take the NCLEX and not the CRNE in Canada you will still need to apply with a state in the US to be licensed in the US.
-You will need to contact the specific boards on their requirements and required forms to complete as the having nurses in Canada writing the NCLEX is still new.
+If you did take the NCLEX and not the CRNE in Canada, you would still need to apply with a state in the US to be licensed in the US.
+You will need to contact the specific boards on their requirements and required forms to complete as having nurses in Canada writing the NCLEX is still new.

 The Visa Screen

-Once you’ve passed the NCLEX and are officially licensed you are now able to apply for your Visa Screen.
-The Visa Screen is Homeland Security document screening process that is mandatory for foreign educated nurses wanting to work in the US.
-It is NOT optional and you will be unable to get a TN visa without it.
+Once you’ve passed the NCLEX and are officially licensed, you are now able to apply for your Visa Screen.
+The Visa Screen is a Homeland Security document screening process mandatory for foreign-educated nurses who want to work in the US.
+It is NOT optional, and you will be unable to get a TN visa without it.
 CGFNS (is the company that you apply for the visa screen with.
-It is $540 and you apply online and then print and mail off the required documents to the nursing authorities and schools.
+It is $540, and you apply online and then print and mail off the required documents to the nursing authorities and schools.

 Be warned this takes a long time (6 months or longer on average).
-I have found that once a document is received in their office it takes around a month to be entered in your file.
-Once all the documents they require and are entered in your file you have the option to pay another $500 for expedited processing.
-Without the expedited processing it commonly takes 1-3 months to be approved.
+I have found that once a document is received in their office, it takes around a month to be entered into your file.
+Once all the documents they require and are entered into your file, you have the option to pay another $500 for expedited processing.
+Without expedited processing, it commonly takes 1-3 months to be approved.

 Ready to work!

-Once you have passed the NCLEX, have a state license, and Visa Screen you are now able to look for travel nursing jobs and connect with companies and recruiters.
+Once you have passed the NCLEX, have a state license, and Visa Screen, you can now look for travel nursing jobs and connect with companies and recruiters.
 I have completed many travel assignments.
-The first thing I always ask prospective recruiters and companies is whether they work with Canadian nurses and are familiar with the TN process.
+I always ask prospective recruiters and companies whether they work with Canadian nurses and are familiar with the TN process.
 Not all companies are.
 Asking in advance can save you time with those who don’t.

 License by Endorsement

-If you don’t intend on working in the state you are licensed in you will need to ‘Apply for endorsement’ to the state you are wanting to work in.
-You will hear many states are ‘Quick licenses or Walk through’ by US trained nurses.
-It has been my experience that unfortunately it is not the case for nurses not educated in the US.
+If you don’t intend on working in the state, you are licensed in.
+You will need to ‘Apply for endorsement’ to the state you want to work in.
+You will hear many states are ‘Quick licenses or Walk through’ by US-trained nurses.
+Unfortunately, it has been my experience that it is not the case for nurses not educated in the US.

 Board of Nursing Requirements

 So you have the NCLEX, Visa Screen, License(s), and contract…now it is time to get the TN visa.
-The TN visa is granted at the border only on the day you officially leave Canada and enter the US.
-You are not able to get it ahead of time or they will reject your application.
+The TN visa is granted at the border only when you officially leave Canada and enter the US.
+You are not able to get it ahead of time, or they will reject your application.
 You will need to have the original paper copies of the following to present to the officer:

 - TN letter from your company